 The most common and one of the most stringent of certifications for financial planners, this certification is conferred and owned by the Certified Financial Planner Board of Standards, Inc. Many regard it as the "gold standard" of financial advisor designations.
 It requires a bachelor's degree; extensive professional experience; passing a difficult exam in financial planning, taxes, insurance, estate planning and retirement; plus completing continuing education programs each year.

-By now you could be asking, as GuideVine suggests, are Four Peaks Wealth Management’s investment professionals overeducated?
+By now you could be asking, as GuideVine suggests, are WT Wealth Management's investment professionals overeducated?
 When it comes to your financial future, how could too much knowledge or experience be too much?
-You have a powerful financial Think Tank at your disposal, right here in northern Arizona.
+You have a powerful financial Think Tank at your disposal, right here in Arizona.

 Do credentials matter?
 We certainly think they do.